-For the second concert of Festival Baltimore, a dynamic reading by the Firebird Duo (saxophonist Matthew Evan Taylor and pianist Asiya Korepanova) of brash and rhythmically incisive music with a hint of lyricism and sensitivity.
+The second concert of Festival Baltimore features a dynamic reading of the complete works by Paul Creston (1906–1985) for alto saxophone and keyboard, performed by the Firebird Duo (saxophonist Matthew Evan Taylor (pictured) and pianist Asiya Korepanova).
+This brash and rhythmically incisive music — with a hint of lyricism and sensitivity — includes:

 - Rapsodie for saxophone and organ, Op.
 108 (1976)

 - Suite for alto saxophone or clarinet and piano, Op.
 6 (1935)

 - Sonata for alto saxophone and piano, Op.
 19 (1939)

 - Concerto for alto saxophone, Op.
 26 (1941)

 Raised in Birmingham, Alabama, saxophonist Matthew Evan Taylor was exposed early at an early age to the music of Cannonball Adderly, Miles Davis, John Coltrane and Ornette Coleman.
 After a five year stint touring as a founding member of Sony Music recording artists Moses Mayfield, Taylor moved to Miami in 2009 to focus on composition, and earned a DMA at the University of Miami.
 His music has been premiered in Miami, New York City, San Francisco and Cortona, Italy, and has been performed by the Imani Winds, the Cleveland Orchestra, the Detroit Symphony Orchestra, pianist Marilyn Crispell, and clarinetist Gregory Oakes.
 His works have garnered praise in publications such as the Miami Herald and The Huffington Post.
 Taylor has also made a name for himself as performer, playing throughout North America and Europe.
 In addition to work in free improvisation, he also plays classical, jazz and rock repertoire.